slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"You can lead a horse to water but you can’t make him drink."
 -- vox populi*

-Disorder is not a mistake; it’s our default.
-Order is always artificial and temporary.
+Disorder is the default; order is artificial and temporary.

-Control what you can: what you’re primed by, who you are around, the ideas and problems you focus on.
+Control what you can: your inputs, your circle, your focus, your problems.
 Ignore the rest.

-Consuming information gives the control freak an illusion of control.
-He doesn’t want to acknowledge that the universe doesn’t make sense and he doesn’t trust himself to handle disorder in a situation that will get out of his league or skillset.
+Consuming information gives control freaks the illusion of control.
+They refuse to accept the universe doesn’t make sense and distrust their ability to handle real disorder beyond their skillset.

 > *"Sometimes people don’t want to hear the truth because they don’t want their illusions destroyed."
 -- Friedrich Nietzsche [1844]*